 An archive of scholarly journals, often dating to the first issue of the journal (to the 1800s in some cases).
 Newest issues of journals (last 3 to 5 years) are usually not included.

-Scholarly business journals and newspaper/magazine articles dealing with business and commerce.
+Scholarly business and economics journals and newspaper/magazine articles dealing with business and commerce.
 Also provides detailed statistics and company profiles.

 Covers the core disciplines in Women’s Studies to the latest scholarship in feminist research.
 Coverage includes more than 871,000 records and spans from 1972 and earlier to the present.
 Over 2,000 periodical sources are represented.
 Focused on scholarly journals, with the inclusion of some activist publications.